sixman9/vcproj2cmake/README.txt

 include(${V2C_HOOK_PROJECT} OPTIONAL)
-These are meant to provide interception points ("hooks") to enhance online-converted CMakeLists.txt with specific static content (e.g. to call required CMake Find scripts, or to override some undesireable .vcproj choices, etc.).
+These are meant to provide interception points ("hooks") to enhance online-converted CMakeLists.txt with specific static content (e.g. to call required CMake Find scripts, or to override some undesireable .vcproj choices, to provide some user-facing CMake setup cache variables, etc.).
-One could just as easily have written this line like include(cmake/vcproj2cmake/hook_project.txt OPTIONAL) , but then it would be somewhat less flexible (some environments might want to temporarily disable use of these included scripts).
+One could just as easily have written this line like include(cmake/vcproj2cmake/hook_project.txt OPTIONAL) , but then it would be somewhat less flexible (some environments might want to temporarily disable use of these included scripts, by changing the variable to a different/inexistent script).
-Note that variables like V2C_HOOK_PROJECT are defined by our vcproj2cmake_defs.cmake module.
+Note that these required variables like V2C_HOOK_PROJECT are pre-defined by our vcproj2cmake_defs.cmake module.

 Example hook scripts to be used by every sub project in your project hierarchy that needs such customizations are provided in our repository's sample/ directory.

 === mappings files (definitions, dependencies, includes) ===